kylebittinger/metagenomics-workshop/metagenomics-workshop-activity.md

 http://sunbeam.readthedocs.io/en/latest/quickstart.html

 To open a terminal window in your browser, select the "Open in browser window" option under the "Connect" column on your Google Cloud VM instances page.
+Execute the following commands:

 ```{bash}
 cd ~